ovrdoz/mock-endpoint-generator/README.md

    ```

 2. **Configure the Server:**
    You can configure the port by setting the `PORT` environment variable.
-If no port is set, the default Flask port (5000) will be used.
+If no port is set, the default port (5001) will be used.
    ```bash
    export PORT=8000  # Set your desired port
    ```